-Red flags for abdominal pain – weight loss, vomiting, waking in the middle of the night because of abdominal pain, fever, blood in the stool, diarrhoea, constipation not responding to fibre or stool softners.
+Red flags for abdominal pain – weight loss, vomiting, waking in the middle of the night because of abdominal pain, fever, food getting stuck when you are trying to swallow, blood in the stool, diarrhoea, constipation not responding to fibre or stool softeners.

 Chronic pancreatitis is extremely painful and difficult to treat.
 Surgeries like distal pancreatectomy or lateral pancreaticojejunostomy can have long term side effects.

 ERCP – endoscopic retrograde cholangiopancreatography – basically as scope (camera) from your mouth down your throat and through the hollow of your stomach and upper small intestine – can be used to:

 remove stones in ducts